mathandley/fitplot/README.md

 my downloads directory when I export an *Activities* report from the FitBit Dashboard.
 The script deletes the csv file so it leaves everything tidy.

-# Linux/Unix users
+# Made for MacOS (because that's what I use)
-I hope it's largely compatible, but I assume some of it won't be.
+Linux/Unix users, I hope it's largely compatible, but I assume some of it won't be.
+Hopefully someone else can turn this into a Window's executable too.

-# Windows users
-Hopefully someone else can turn this into a Window's executable.

 # Questions/reviews
 Feedback to martin.handley@nottingham.ac.uk :)